Softball drops twinbill against Lady Bison

 UMES Softball versus University of Delaware at Hawks Field (Photos by Randy Stadler)

-Sam Douglas is in his ninth overall season as UMES Softball head coach.
-In his career, Douglas has accumulated a 64-267 overall record (23-104 MEAC), including one 20-win season, while producing eight MEAC All-Conference players.
-Entering this season, Douglas has the second-most wins (64) in UMES softball history, trailing only UMES Hall of Famer Kirkland Hall (94).
+Sam Douglas recently completed his 11th season as UMES Softball head coach.
+In his career, Douglas has one 20-win season while producing 10 MEAC All-Conference student-athletes.
+Currently, Douglas has the second-most wins (89) in UMES softball history, trailing only UMES Hall of Famer Kirkland Hall (94).